bitcoin-wallet-api/spec/spec.md

 2. **Inputs Authorization**.
 This is a two-step process.
 App requests from Wallet an authorization to spend certain amount of coins.
 Wallet asks user's permission and sends back to the app a list of unsigned inputs and change outputs.
 App uses them to compose a complete transaction that is sent back to Wallet for signing.
 Wallet signs the transaction if it correctly uses all authorized inputs and outputs.

 3. **Key API**.
 App may outsource key storage to Wallet because it already implements security and safety measures such as encryption, authorization and backups.
 App can only access public keys specific to itself and request signatures of arbitrary data using these keys.
 Wallet never stores its own coins using these keys and only provides storage service to the app.
+Three requests are supported by this API: Public key request, ECDSA signature and Diffie-Hellman multiplication.

 TODO: Define data structures: